-- AEG Analysis Report (includes the detailed information of the gold shipment received such as type of gold, shipment reference number, origin of the gold, gross and pure weight etc..), - b.
-AEG Analysis Report Report (includes the detailed information of the gold shipment received such as type of gold, shipment reference number, origin of the gold, gross and pure weight etc...), AEG Consolidated Client Shipment Form, - c.
+- b.
+AEG Analysis Report Report (includes the detailed information of the gold shipment received such as type of gold, shipment reference number, origin of the gold, gross and pure weight etc..), AEG Consolidated Client Shipment Form, - c.
 KYC files are maintained and updated as necessary, and it is an onboarding requirement that the client undertakes to comply with AEG Policy. - d.
 Each shipment that comes to the refinery will have a shipment reference number (which is also the sample reference number.)
 This reference number will be used for tracking and tracing the history of the transaction.
-For all deliveries, a delivery note is issued with a reference number, and includes detail of the shipment such as the product delivered, weight of the goods etc. The bars also bear numbers with logo and stamp of the refinery. - AEG Final Products bears the company logo, weight, purity and serial number. - f.
+For all deliveries, a delivery note is issued with a reference number, and includes detail of the shipment such as the product delivered, weight of the goods etc. The bars also bear numbers with logo and stamp of the refinery. - e.
+AEG Final Products bears the company logo, weight, purity and serial number. - f.
 Serial number of bars determines the year of production.
-Each shipment delivered is accompanied by a delivery note that has the information such as the date delivered, the bar numbers, categories of the gold and bar numbers. - Sales and purchases properly recorded with details of payments event, be made in compliance with the provisions of the DMCC's Anti Money Laundering and Combating Financing of Terrorism Policy.
+Each shipment delivered is accompanied by a delivery note that has the information such as the date delivered, the bar numbers, categories of the gold and bar numbers. - g.
+Sales and purchases properly recorded with details of payments - h.
+CSR (Client Shipment Report) can be generated from the system.
+All necessary information about the gold received for refining, the purchases and sales are recorded in the accounting system and is easily retrivable or exported to a list supplier/client wise.